cdgriffith/FastFlix/README.md

 | Covers    | ✓    |  ✓   | ✓     | ✓       | ✓       |     | ✓   |
 | bt.2020   | ✓    |   ✓  | ✓     | ✓       | ✓       | ✓   | ✓   |

+If one of the above software encoders is not listed, it is due to your version of FFmpeg not having that encoder compiled in.

 ## Hardware Encoders

 These will require the appropriate hardware.
 Nvidia GPU for NVEnc, Intel GPU/CPU for QSVEnc, and AMD GPU for VCEEnc.